Mobile Sports Massage In York – Expert Therapy At Home

 Neck And Shoulder Massage For Jaw Pain

-Another response to stress, besides shrugging your shoulders, is to clench your jaw or even grind your teeth.
-You might not even be aware that you are doing it.
-But whether it’s caused by teeth grinding from stress, tightness in the neck or an imbalance in the muscles of the jaw, jaw pain is most often felt in the joint just in front of the ears.
-A neck and shoulder massage can help by reducing stress in the body and relaxing tension in your muscles.
-This can reduce the damage done by clenching your teeth and can even prevent you from doing it at all.
+Another common response to stress I see, besides shrugging your shoulders, is to clench your jaw or even grind your teeth.
+You might not even be aware that you are doing it but whether it’s caused by teeth grinding from stress, tightness in the neck or an imbalance in the muscles of your jaw, jaw pain is most often felt in the joint just in front of your ears.
+A neck and shoulder massage can help by reducing stress in your body and relaxing tension in your muscles, which in turn can reduce the damage done by clenching your teeth and can even prevent you from doing it at all.

 A woman suffering from a tension headache caused by neck and shoulder dysfunction, a common condition treated with mobile remedial massage in York.